Nash-Lab/DiscontinuousLCs/README.md

 ```

  ### Results (on Zenodo)
- This folder (available on [Zenodo](), DOI:XXXXX) contains the results (outputs) of the ML models trained using the provided scripts (see previous subsection).
+ This folder (available on DOI:[10.5281/zenodo.11148307](https://zenodo.org/doi/10.5281/zenodo.11148307)) contains the results (outputs) of the ML models trained using the provided scripts (see previous subsection).
 Such results are incuded in the form of `.npy` files.
 To load the files please include the option `allow_pickle=True`.

  Each `.npy` file contains the following keys:
  * `initial_parameters`: script inputs.